lunarc/lunarc_docs/docs/guides/applications/MATLAB.md

 % ...continue doing stuff...
 ```

 It is also important to remember that **the number of workers is 1 less than the total number of processes that will be spawned**, because MATLAB implicitly spawns one additional process to manage overhead for the others.
-Therefore, if you want to run a parallel job using 1 task per CPU on a node with 32 CPUs, you must specify 31 workers to stay within that node.
+Therefore, if you want to run a parallel job using 1 task per CPU core on a node with 32 CPUs, you must specify 31 workers to stay within that node.

 ### Running Jobs
 #### Serial jobs